 Given its empirical relevance, this paper provides some evidence on the workings of the incentive to "overinvest" in capacity.
 Our empirical findings are as follows.
 The cement cartel has been ineffective in the sense that the sharing rule induces "overproduction" and exporting (below marginal costs).
-We further show that the ineffectiveness of the sharing rule is increasing over time, that is consumers benefit more (relative to monopoly), while producers are loosing both domestically as well as in the export market.
-In this sense it is consumers, not firms, that benefit from the sharing rule.
-Finally, we find that the ineffectiveness of the cartel is becoming so large that domestic welfare of a merger to monopoly would in fact be positive at around 1968, which is exactly when the merger actually took place!
-Insofar our results suggest that the merger to monopoly took place exactly when a benevolent domestic dictator - ignoring adjustment costs would have merged.
+We further show that the ineffectiveness of the sharing rule was increasing over time, that is consumers benefited more (relative to monopoly), while producers were losing both domestically as well as in the export market.
+In this sense it was consumers, not firms, that benefited from the sharing rule.
+Finally, we find that the ineffectiveness of the cartel was becoming so large that domestic welfare of a merger to monopoly was in fact positive at around 1968, which is exactly when the merger actually took place!
+Insofar our results suggest that the merger to monopoly took place exactly when a benevolent domestic dictator - ignoring adjustment costs - would have merged.

 We conclude, however, by stating that there was another alternative to an outright merger, namely competition (a la Cournot).
 While the merger yields positive welfare gains after 1968, we show that competition would have resulted in considerably higher welfare gains over the entire sample.
-In this sense, the merger which took place in 1968 is only second best.
+In this sense, the merger which took place in 1968 was only second best.